calledit/BigUpload/README.md

 This tool is capable of handling file uploads of up to 2GB in size, without the need to tweak the max_upload and timeout variables on your httpd.

+This tool only works on Chrome and Firefox, but falls back to a normal file upload form on other browsers.

 If you want to deploy this as-is, the variables you need to worry about are in the top of
-	* index.html (for js variables)
+	* index.html
-	* inc/bigUpload.php (for the folder paths--make sure they're writable)
+	* inc/bigUpload.php

 Please feel free to contribute!

 -------------------------------------------------------------------------

+v 1.2
+* Cleaned up the code quite a lot
+* Added pause/resume functionality
+* Added fallback for unsupported browsers

 v 1.0.1
-*Added time remaining calculator
+* Added time remaining calculator
-*Response from php script is now a json object, allowing for error processing
+* Response from php script is now a json object, allowing for error processing
-*Minor script changes and bugfixes
+* Minor script changes and bugfixes
-*Better comments
+* Better comments

 v 1.0.0
-*Initial version
+* Initial version